 For children of both, the Lebanese and refugee population, these tensions are particularly harmful: They grow up in a changing world of increased insecurity and violence in their communities and raising hostile feelings towards other populations, which hinders their peaceful coexistence.
 Moreover, refugee children are likely to drop out of school, be forced into child labour and become more isolated.
 This current conflictual situation creates an urgent need for leisure programmes that not only promote social cohesion, but also give the children in affected communities a hopeful tomorrow.

 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of the communities by conveying important social topics through football.
-37 Young Coaches participate in our education programme in Lebanon, each of them represents a unique personal story.
+31 Young Coaches participated in the education in Lebanon, each of them represents a unique personal story.

 Throughout his childhood, Kamal faced rejection and emotional abuse due to his disability.
 His experiences inspired him to become a social activist and help children.
-Due to an unfortunate encounter, however, Kamal was forced to flee Syria.
-He now wants to use sports and his past experience to teach the children he works with in Lebanon.
+Due to an unfortunate encounter, however, Kamal was forced to flee Syria and now wants to use sports to teach the children in Lebanon.

 Participating partner clubs